People Ain’t S#!t: Kansas City Football Team Fans Boo As Players Link Arms For “Moment Of Unity” Before First NFL Game Of 2020

 The NFL football season began last night with a Thursday Night Football game featuring the Super Bowl champs Kansas City football team against the Deshuan Watson and the Houston Texans.
 There was much talk about what the players would do during the national anthem as a sign of protest and acknowledgment of injustice and social change taking place in America.

 The players decided that locking arms at midfield for a “moment of unity” would be the best course of action.
-Although, there was some controversy about the Texans choosing to stay in the locker room during the national anthem while the Chiefs stood with hands on hearts but we digress.
+Although, there was some controversy about the Texans choosing to stay in the locker room during the national anthem while the Chiefs stood with their hands on their hearts but we digress.

 Here’s what happened when the players locked arms…